 Next, put your clams in a bowl of cool, salted water (I use about 1 tablespoon of salt to each quart of water) for an absolute minimum of 30 minutes, but preferably for several hours or overnight, refrigerating them while they soak.
 It seems like everyone has their favorite purging method, and (if you’re really into ocean bivalves) you can read even more about all this HERE, HERE, HERE, or HERE.

 Gumbo Filé – I confess that I’d never cooked with gumbo filé before this, and I’m guessing some of you (at least if you’re in the northern states) probably haven’t either.
 Not a problem – it’s inexpensive and easy to find at most grocery stores (at least it was in my town).
-Gumbo filé is simply ground sassafras.
+Turns out, it’s simply ground sassafras.
 Apparently, it can function in stews and gumbos as both a thickener and a flavor component.
-I found three pretty mainstream brands that make it: Zatarain’s, Tony Chachere’s, and Louisiana Fish Fry.
-It’s available on Amazon, but I found it in my local grocery stores at a fraction of what Amazon is charging.
 One note, though – some stores stock it in the spice aisle, while others keep it in their “ethnic” section near other creole and cajun foods.
+Gumbo file is available on Amazon, too, if you’re having trouble finding it in stores or want to take a peek online to see what it is you’re looking for.

 Healthier Rice – I’ll bet you know what I’m going to say here, at least if you hang around THK much!
 At Skull Creek Boathouse, they serve this delicious Seafood Stew with the more traditional long-grain white rice.
 But, for a boost of nutrition, we use brown rice when we make this at home.